Agency Workers Regulations ensure agency staff receive equal treatment to staff recruited directly.

 What employers need to know

-In other words, their basic terms and conditions of employment must be no less favourable than the terms they would have been entitled to had they been recruited directly by the NHS.
+, which came into force in 2011, mean that agency workers in the UK receive equal treatment compared to directly recruited staff after being employed for 12 weeks.
+Their basic terms and conditions of employment must be no less favourable than the terms they would have been entitled to had they been recruited directly by the NHS.

 Agency workers are also entitled access to on-site facilities and job vacancy information from day one of their assignment.